neuralmagic/sparseml/integrations/ultralytics-yolov8/tutorials/sparse-transfer-learning.md

 ## Overview

-Sparse Transfer is quite similiar to the typical YOLOv8 training, where we fine-tune a checkpoint pretrained on COCO onto a smaller downstream dataset.
-However, with Sparse Transfer Learning, we simply start the fine-tuning process from a pre-sparsified YOLOv8 and maintain sparsity while the training process occurs.
+Sparse Transfer is quite similar to the typical YOLOv8 training, where a checkpoint pre-trained on COCO is fine-tuned onto a smaller downstream dataset.
+However, with Sparse Transfer Learning, the fine-tuning process is started from a pre-sparsified YOLOv8 and maintains sparsity during the training process.

 SparseZoo contains pre-sparsified checkpoints of each YOLOv8 model.
 These models can be used as the starting checkpoint for the sparse transfer learning workflow.